 L. Interim Policy is a Policy that is approved by the President in accordance with this Development Policy on an interim basis in situations where a Policy Action must be taken within a time period that is too short to permit the completion of the Review and Approval processes.

 M. Internal Guidance includes guidelines, protocols, forms, templates, rules, job aides, or training materials that are not published on the College’s website.

 N. Non-Substantive means revisions to a Policy and/or Procedures that modify position titles; change department, division, or other entity names; update contact information; correct typographical, grammatical, or citation errors; fix broken hyperlinks; reformat, reorganize, or provide clarifications to improve readability without changing the substance or meaning; or remove or change references to laws, regulations, other policies or materials that have changed or become obsolete.

 O. Policy means a set of rules that has been officially approved by the Board.

 P. Policy Action is developing, revising, or discontinuing a Policy and/or Procedures.

-Q. Policy Administrator is the member of President’s Cabinet who is responsible for chairing the Drafting Committee and administering, implementing and interpreting a specific Policy and/or Procedures on a day-to-day basis.
+Q. Policy Administrator is the College employee designated by the President and Vice Presidents to be responsible for chairing the Drafting Committee and administering, implementing and interpreting a specific Policy and/or Procedures on a day-to-day basis.

 R. Policy Category is the classification of Policies and Procedures for organizational purposes, as defined in the Procedures.